Earlier posts

 http://www.riverdalealumni.ca/index.html

-War memorials and old school façade preserved in the atrium of Riverdale Collegiate Institute. © Ontario Genealogical Society, Toronto Branch
+War Memorials in atrium of Riverdale Collegiate Institute. ©Toronto Branch, Ontario Genealogical Society

 Memorials transcribed: